y1zhou/knowledge-base/content/series/bayesian-stat/3-bayesian-inference-binomial/index.md

 $$
 </div>

 The numbers are found in R using the `qbeta()` function.
-For example, $l(Y)$ can be found by `qbeta(0.025, y+1, n-y+1)`.
+For example, the 2.5-th percentile $l(Y)$ can be found by `qbeta(0.025, y+1, n-y+1)`.
 We could say that with probability 0.95, the true rate $\theta$ is between 0.854 and 0.951.
 This is a much more straightforward interpretation than the frequentist interpretation of confidence intervals.

+#### HPD region

+The percentile-based interval is easy to compute and is most commonly used.
+However, some values of $\theta$ outside of a percentile-based CI might have higher posterior densities than the values within (due to the "asymmetry").

+The HPD region is constructed in a way to resolve this issue. $l(Y)$ and $u(Y)$ are chosen to satisfy:

+1. $P(l(Y) < \theta < u(Y) \mid Y=y) = 1-\alpha$.
+2. Any value of $\theta$ between $l(Y)$ and $u(Y)$ must have higher posterior density than values outside the interval.

+In R, the `HDInterval::hdi()` function can be used to find the HPD region.
+As a comparison to the 95% percentile CI of (0.854, 0.951), the HPD region is (0.858, 0.955).
+In this case the two are not very different because the posterior is quite symmetric, but the HPD region comes handy when the posterior is skewed or multimodal.

 ## Comparing the two posteriors